 How a Pet Trust Works Under Arizona Law

 A pet trust is not just a sentimental gesture.
-It is a recognized legal instrument in Arizona.
-Under this statute, a trust created for the care of a designated domestic or pet animal is valid and enforceable.
+It is a legally enforceable instrument recognized under Arizona law.
+Creating a pet trust ensures your pet receives ongoing care for your pets even after you are no longer able to provide it yourself.
 The trust remains active until the last covered animal passes away.

 A trust for the care of a designated domestic or pet animal is valid.
 The trust terminates when no living animal is covered by the trust.
 A governing instrument shall be liberally construed to bring the transfer within this subsection, to presume against the merely precatory or honorary nature of the disposition and to carry out the general intent of the transferor.

 A.R.S. § 14-2907(B)That language matters.
 Courts are directed to interpret the trust broadly in favor of protecting the animal, not narrowly to find reasons the trust might fail.
+A trust is a legal arrangement that holds property for a specific purpose.
 If there is any reasonable reading that supports the trust, the court should adopt it.

 Built-In Protections for the Animal

 The statute includes several safeguards.
 The trustee cannot redirect trust funds for personal use.
 If no one is named to enforce the trust, anyone can ask a court to appoint an enforcer.
-And if the court decides the trust was overfunded, it can reduce the amount and redirect the surplus.
+If the court decides the trust was overfunded, it can reduce the amount and redirect the surplus.

 Except as expressly provided otherwise in the trust instrument, no portion of the principal or income may be converted to the use of the trustee or to any use other than for the trust's purposes or for the benefit of a covered animal.